 RecoverMD is a mental health resource created by Dr. Ratush.
 RecoverMD offers support for people experiencing life challenges.
 Its mission is to help people, through references and peer reflections, to become more aware of and at ease with their own mind, so as to make better-informed decisions for improving their mental health.

-Dr. Ratush’s innovative, courageous, and life-changing work with patients in New Jersey and New York reflects 20 years of practicing compassionate, comprehensive psychiatry.
+Dr. Ratush’s innovative, courageous, and life-changing work with patients reflects 20 years of practicing compassionate, comprehensive psychiatry.

 Call (917) 512 - 6082 to schedule an appointment.

 Things I did because I had to

 The Mount Sinai Hospital

 2002 - 2006